Creamy Keto/Gluten-Free Green Bean Casserole

 A quick and easy way to fry bacon is to cut it up first.
 It is so much quicker to stir chopped bacon than to flip whole slices of bacon back and forth then crumble it.
 This way, it ends up “crumbled” without getting your fingers messy…except for the pieces I sample…quality control demands it, of course.

 Drain the chopped cooked bacon on paper towels.
 Remove the bacon from the skillet with a slotted spoon because you want to reserve some of the bacon drippings in the skillet to cook the mushrooms.

 Stir the cream cheese into the hot mushrooms and stir until the cream cheese melts.
 This is a clever substitute for cream of mushroom soup and is keto friendly and gluten free.
-Thin it out just a little with chicken broth for a more creamy sauce.
+Thin it out just a little with chicken broth and the water from steaming the green beans for a more creamy sauce.
 Don’t forget to stir in the cooked chopped bacon!

 - 4 pieces uncooked bacon

 - 1 pound fresh green beans

 - 6 ounces cream cheese 3/4 of an 8 oz package

 - 1/2 teaspoon soy sauce or Worcestershire sauce coconut aminos for gluten-free

 - 1/8 teaspoon freshly ground pepper

 - 3/4 cup coarsely crushed pork rinds about 1/2 of a 3.25 oz bag